stanford-policylab/opp/py/data_readme_template.md

   SubjectRaceCode, SubjectSexCode, and SubjectAge, reducing the number of rows by ~1.1%
 - search rate is suspiciously high, ~28%
+- hit rate is suspiciously low, ~1%; we exclude Hartford from outcome and threshold tests because contraband recovered is so suspiciously low that we don't trust it, plus it's so low that it's not even enough data to run the statistical tests reliably.
 - subject_race is based on SubjectEthnicityCode and SubjectRaceCode, which are based on raw_subject_ethnicity_code and raw_subject_race_code
 - search_conducted and search_basis are derived from SearchAuthorizationCode,